ramizbozai/fm_mod5/README.md

 ### This readme serves as a guide for the scripts contained in this repo. ###

+The SQL scripts helped prepare and shape data to be used in the 3 python notebooks that drove the value-add sections of our presentation to UVA Facilities Management.
+At its core, the work presented here demonstrates the value that can be extracted from mining free-text data like workorder and transaction descriptions to "manufacturer" unique categories to predict spend and ultimately drive cost savings.

 #### SQL/Feature engineering code: ####

 **1. Create workorder facts having txns:** For creating the population of workorders with a 'PM' WO Category that were created on or after Jan 1, 2014.
 In addition, the "facts" are additional variables that we used in model training.